woodcrafty/reck/docs/memory_usage.rst

     >>> sys.getsizeof(dct)    # Number of bytes used by a dict 288

-These memory savings are usually not significant unless you have a very large large number of instances (e.g. hundreds of thousands) or are working on a low memory device.
+These memory savings are usually not significant unless you have a very large number of instances (e.g. hundreds of thousands), or are working on a low memory device.